Calvià: Location

 Calvià is located in the western part of the island of Majorca, next to the Sierra de Tramontana, the main mountain of the Balearic Islands, and extends to the Sierra de Na Burguesa, a mountain located in Calvia.
-Calvia has an area of about 145.02 km 2.
+Calvià has an area of about 145.02 km 2.
 Of a total of 14,372 hectares, 81% is protected rural land, 18% is developed urban land and 1% are soils with low protection.
 It is bordered on the north by the municipality of Puigpunyent and Estellencs, Palma de Mallorca (Palma), the island's capital to the east, Andratx to the west and to the south by the Mediterranean Sea.

 The highest point of the municipality is the Puig de Galatzó at 1026 m above sea level.
 The second is 926 metres above sea level, the Mola del Esclop, an area which consists of many valleys and ravines, between the hills of Puig Batiat and Penya Blanca.

-The peninsula on which the municipality is located is marked by the presence of wetlands to the east and west, at Magalluf, Palma Nova and Santa Ponsa, that lead to a narrowing similar to an isthmus to the north.
+The peninsula on which the municipality is located is marked by the presence of wetlands to the east and west, at Magaluf, Palmanova and Santa Ponça, that lead to a narrowing similar to an isthmus to the north.

 The urban area has expanded around its coastline, converting into several villages on the main beaches.
 The coast extends from Cape Andritxol, until the area of Cas Català Ses Illetas.
 It is 54 km long and very rocky, but still has 34 beaches and coves.
 There is 35.5 kilometres of rocky shores, 4.5 kilometres of sandy beaches, 10 islets and 7,000 hectares of coast, with a maximum depth of 5 m.
 Islets include El Sec, Sa Porrassa, D'en Sales, Ses Illetes, D'estenedor and Sa Caleta.
 The most important though, ecologically, are the Malgrats and El Toro, having been designated as marine reserves and a special protection area for birds.